ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 # Getting Started

-You'll want to put the verses you are memorizing into collections.
-If you were using flashcards, you could think of a collection like a deck of cards.
-Depending on how you memorize, you can make multiple collections.
-There are two different types of collections you could make:
+You'll want to put the verses you memorize into collections.
+There are two different types of collections you can make:

 - **Key verse collection**: These are an assortment of verses from various parts of the Bible.
 For example: John 3:16, Genesis 1:1, Romans 6:36.
 - **Passage collection**: These are consecutive verses that come from the same section in the Bible.
 For example, a whole chapter like Hebrews 11 or a passage like Philippians 2:1-10.